Gravastars on the brane with a timelike extra dimension: Physical Viability and Acceptability Conditions

 \subsection{Energy conditions}

 As discussed earlier, in the braneworld scenario, the modifications to the gravitational field equations can be interpreted as effective contributions to the matter sector.
 Consequently, the standard energy conditions must be evaluated with respect to the \emph{effective stress-energy tensor} rather than the original matter source.
-In this framework, the energy conditions are expressed as follows:
+In this framework, the energy conditions are expressed in Table II.